santhosh-reddy-6404/u-mart/README.md

 2. Admin data to update his store data which is to be shown to users in about page.<br/>
 3. Inventory management (CRUD operations on products data)<br/>
 4. Orders data and management.<br/>

+The admin has access only to the order data of users and nothing else.

 **3. Supply Chain management, payment and shipping - smart contract**